dart-lang/language/working/macros/feature-specification.md

 (or initializer) if possible, but you can opt to wait until the definition phase if needed.

-When applied to a class, enum, or mixin a macro in this phase can introspect on all of the members of that class and its superclasses, but it cannot introspect on the members of other types.
-For mixins, the `on` type is considered a superclass and is introspectable.
-Note that generic type arguments are not introspectable.
+Phase two macros can introspect on all of the members of a type.
+If the type to be introspected is declared in the same library cycle and has one or more macros applied to it then this introduces an ordering constraint between the macro applications: the introspection call waits for complete results before returning, meaning it waits for the macro applications on the target type to finish.

-When applied to an extension, a macro in this phase can introspect on all of the members of the `on` type, as well as its generic type arguments and the bounds of any generic type parameters for the extension.
+If a cycle arises in macro applications waiting for other macro applications to complete then a `StateError ` is thrown.

-TODO: Define the introspection rules for extension types.
+Rules might be added in future to decide in some specific cases which macro should run with incomplete introspection results to break a cycle.
+For example, there might be a rule specifying that an application to a superclass runs first with incomplete results, allowing an application to a subclass to run afterwards with introspection onto the declarations added.

 ### Phase 3: Definitions